-How to Care for Your Nails & Hands This Winter
+How to Care for Your Hands and Nails in the Winter

-Winter time sees a drop in temperatures and a rise in dry skin.
-The exposed skin on your neck, face, and even your eyelids are all subject to flaking from the arid cold.
-Other areas of your body that are affected by the winter are your hands and your nails.
-To make sure you’re giving your nails and hands the proper care they need during the winter months, we’ve put together five simple steps that you can follow to help you get started.
-Read on for more!
+Winter sees a drop in temperatures and a rise in dry skin.
+The exposed skin on your neck, face and even your eyelids are all subject to flaking from the frigid cold and therefore, we up our skin-care routine in an attempt to combat the issue.
+But other areas of your body can be affected by winter, like your hands and nails, and they need just as much special attention.
+To make sure you’re giving your nails and hands the proper care they need during the winter months, we’ve put together five simple steps that you can follow, ahead.

-Just like the skin on other areas of your body, the skin on your hands can dry out and crack during the cold weather.
-To avoid that, try following a few (or all) of the below steps to make sure your nails and hands are moisturized and protected straight up through spring.
+Just like the skin on other areas of your body, the skin on your hands can dry out and crack during the cold weather that comes with winter.
+To avoid that, try following a few (or all) of the below steps to make sure your nails and hands are thoroughly moisturized and protected.

-Wearing protective clothing such as gloves can help prevent the skin on your hands from drying out as a result of exposure to environmental conditions.
-Don’t forget, though, your toes have nails too.
-One of the main tenants of taking care of toenails anytime of the year is wearing proper shoes.
-If shoes are too tight, they can have negative consequences for your toenails in general.
-Give your toes some space so they can breathe.
+Wearing protective clothing, such as gloves or mittens, can help prevent the skin on your hands from drying out as a result of exposure to environmental conditions.
+But that doesn’t just stop with your hands —don’t forget your toes.
+One of the best ways to take care of toenails year-round is by the wearing proper shoes.
+In general, if your shoes are too tight, it can have negative consequences for your toenails.

 Step #2: Moisturize

-Your nails run the risk of becoming brittle should they dry out.
+Your nails run the risk of becoming brittle when they dry out.
 To avoid this, the American Academy of Dermatology (AAD) suggests applying petroleum jelly while they’re damp in order to rehydrate them.
-For your hands, a thick salve should do the trick.
-Many hand lotions can also be rubbed into your nails, helping to kill two birds with one stone.
+For your hands, a thick skin salve should do the trick.
+Many hand lotions can also be rubbed into your nails, accomplishing two tasks at once.

 Step #3: Don’t Over-Wash

 Over-washing your hands (or any skin on your body, for that matter) can be drying.
-Tiny bacteria called microbiomes populate our skin in a symbiotic manner—in return for living on our bodies, microbiomes benefit our health, skin health included.
-According to board-certified dermatologist and Skincare.com consultant, Dr. Whitney Bowe, over-cleansing the skin can harm these bugs.
-“Any time that your skin feels really tight and dry and squeaky clean after cleansing,” she explains, “it probably means that you’re killing off some of your good bugs.”
+Tiny bacteria called microbiomes populate our skin in a symbiotic manner and benefit our skin health.
+According to board-certified dermatologist and Skincare.com consultant Dr. Whitney Bowe, over-cleansing the skin can harm these bugs.
+“Any time that your skin feels really tight and dry and squeaky clean after cleansing, it probably means that you’re killing off some of your good bugs.”
 Keep hand-washing to an appropriate amount in order to keep only the harmful bacteria at bay.

 Step #4: Avoid Harsh Substances